miceoroni/miceoroni/README.md

 # ello, im mice.

 ## What languages do you use?
-- I mainly use Python and Rust, with a somewhat decent knowledge of JS.
-I also make graphics in VizRT, and use XML for that.
+- I mainly use Python and Rust, with some basic knowledge in JS.
+I also make graphics in Viz Artist, and use
+XML for that.
+(Fun fact, XML is my preferred data config format!)

 ## Where do you lurk?
 - I am the Owner of MCE Development, and I am a member of Mist Weather Media's creative team.

 ## Where can I talk to you?
-- I am known as miceoroni across some platforms, you can just search miceoroni on your perferred social media and it should come up (except for Snapchat and Facebook, i dont plan on using those, and i dont have them)
+- You can contact me on discord at @miceoroni, my dm's are open for any questions you might have!

 Thats all, stay fresh! :herb: